Overview

 e.g. the liberty (freedom) of an individual to make choices and decisions where they are not controlled by government and law.

-Examples of Individual liberties enjoyed by people in Britain:
+Examples of Individual liberties enjoyed by people in the United Kingdom:

 e.g. freedom of association,